Ready to try plant-based? Do these 5 things first!

 8. Respect your body

 Most women in our culture know what it feels like to be at war with their bodies.
 Principle 8 teaches you how to accept your body, feel gratitude for it, and treat it with respect.
 Despite what we see promoted in the media and even in healthcare, human bodies come in countless shapes and sizes.
-When you are able to accept your unique genetic blueprint, you begin to see beyond your appearance to all of the amazing things your body can do.
+When you are able to accept your unique genetic blueprint and feel true body acceptance, you begin to see beyond your appearance to all of the amazing things your body can do.
+You don’t have to love your body or even have a positive body image in order to respect your body and treat it well.

 9. Movement – feel the difference